Gym Business Financial Model

 - Base Monthly Fee: it’s how much a member pays per month.
 Monthly Fee may be subject to time-related adjustment;

 - Payment Terms: a dropdown list.
-An option chosen defines how membership fee is payable: upfront for the whole duration of the fixed term, or monthly.
-The monthly payments for a term length that one month normally requires signing a contract, or providing a credit card by a member;
+An option chosen defines how membership fee is payable: upfront or monthly;

 - Renewal Rate shows how many members are going to renew their membership after an initial subscription term elapses.
-If a membership plan involves periodic renewal for the same fixed term (as opposed to rolling monthly renewal scheme), this rate applies for all subsequent renewals too;
+If a membership plan involves periodic renewal for the same fixed term, this rate applies for all subsequent renewals too;

 - Renewal Discount: if you provide a discount to the existing members as an incentive to renew their memberships, renewal discount will apply upon the first renewal.
 Subsequently, members pay a discounted membership fee;

 - Rolling Monthly Renewal: this drop-down, if set to ‘Yes’, switches subscription renewal scheme to rolling monthly renewal upon the first renewal after an initial fixed term elapses.
 It means that the members are charged for membership fee monthly unless a member cancels his/her membership.
 Rolling renewal scheme may require providing a credit card.
-The other scheme, Rolling Monthly Renewal differs from monthly payment term in that it be canceled at any time, while fixed-term subscriptions are normally non-cancellable, even where paid monthly;
+The other scheme, Rolling Monthly Renewal can be canceled at any time, while fixed-term subscriptions are normally non-cancellable.

 - Rolling Monthly Drop Rate shows how many members involved in Rolling Monthly Renewal scheme drop their subscriptions monthly, on average.